pavanpatil1/Assignments/README.md

 ![image](https://user-images.githubusercontent.com/44057535/121112752-7a400980-c82e-11eb-8576-681374555779.png)

 4.After installation you can verify that with <code>composer --version </code> this command.

 5. After sucessful installation of composer we need to install <b>Codeception</b> in your local machine.
-As we know codeception is an testing framework of PHP application. so we need to install that. so for that simply put this command on CMD <br > <code>composer require "codeception/codeception" --dev</code>. &nbsp;&nbsp; See below image you will get an idea about it.
+As we know codeception is an testing framework for PHP application. so we need to install that. so for that simply put this command on CMD <br > <code>composer require "codeception/codeception" --dev</code>. &nbsp;&nbsp; See below image you will get an idea about it.

 ![install_codeception_via_composer](https://user-images.githubusercontent.com/44057535/121113645-056dcf00-c830-11eb-880e-c7ee42f1af2c.png)